Preparing for the Examination of Added Competence in Emergency Medicine

 Several comprehensive emergency medicine textbooks, board examination guides, and manuals are available.
 Prices listed are approximate.

-- Advanced Cardiovascular Life Support Provider (ACLS) and Pediatric Advanced Life Support (PALS) textbooks and eLearning courses available at courses, from Channing Bete Company (distributor of American Heart Association Products), and at selected bookstores.
+- Advanced Cardiovascular Life Support Provider (ACLS) and Pediatric Advanced Life Support (PALS) in-person courses, e-learning courses and textbooks from https://canadianheart.ca/virtual-acls-program/

 - Advanced Trauma Life Support (ATLS) manuals available at courses, and from the American College of Surgeons Committee on Trauma.